-The purpose of these Multifamily Development Criteria is to assist developers and the City of Marlborough in the appropriate design and municipal review of multifamily developments proposed in the City.
-The intent is to provide information to prospective developers regarding the scale, type, design, tenure, and municipal benefits related to multi-family development the City prefers within the various areas and neighborhoods of the City, so that the developments may be designed in a manner that meets municipal goals and needs.
-Developments that do not meet these standards may not receive the necessary approvals for zoning changes and/or special permits for development from the City Council.
+The purpose of the Multifamily Development Review Criteria and Design Guidelines is to assist developers and the City of Marlborough in defining the appropriate design and municipal review of multifamily developments proposed in the City.
+The intent is to provide information to prospective developers regarding the scale, type, design, tenure, and municipal benefits related to multifamily development the City prefers within the varying context and neighborhoods of the City, so that the developments may be designed in a manner that meets municipal goals and needs.
+Developments that do not meet these criteria and guidelines are less likely to receive the necessary approvals for zoning changes and/or special permits for development from the City Council.